casey/just/README.md

     echo "foo"
 ```

-Note that formatting is not covered by any backwards compatibility guarantee,
+Note that formatting is not covered by any backwards compatibility guarantee
 and is subject to change from time to time.

 Invoking `just --fmt --check` runs `--fmt` in check mode.
 Instead of